StanislavAlexandrov/WeatherPortuguese/README.md

 ## Instructions

-1. Install all the necessary libraries in the Arduino IDE (refer to the TTGO page here https://github.com/Xinyuan-LilyGO/TTGO-T-Display
+1. Install all the necessary libraries in the Arduino IDE.
+Refer to the TTGO page here https://github.com/Xinyuan-LilyGO/TTGO-T-Display
 2. Clone the two files from this repository.
 I recommend using the included Myfont.h file as it has all the necessary symbols that are generally absent in regular font files!
 3. Create an account on https://openweathermap.org/.
 It's free.
 You will need the following: your API key and your city ID.
 4. In the .ino file make the following changes: